itsneski/lightning-jet/README.md

 npm install --build-from-source --python=/usr/bin/python3 nano ./api/config.json
 ```
 Edit `config.json`: set correct paths for `macaroonPath` and `tlsCertPath`.
-On umbrel, admin macaroon is typically located at `~/umbrel/lnd/data/chain/bitcoin/mainnet/readonly.macaroon`, tls cert is at `~/umbrel/lnd/tls.cert`.
+On umbrel, macaroons are typically located at `~/umbrel/lnd/data/chain/bitcoin/mainnet/readonly.macaroon`, tls cert is at `~/umbrel/lnd/tls.cert`.
 Optional: you can list expensive nodes to avoid in the `avoid` section of the config file (can be done later).
 ```bash
 nano ~/.profile
 ```